 Image courtesy of artist

-Space One Eleven Presents
+Space One Eleven presents

-The opening reception will be held Friday, October 10, from 5:30 to 7:00 pm,
+An opening reception will be held Thursday, February 19, from 5:30 to 7:00 pm

 at 2407 2nd Avenue North, Downtown Birmingham.